Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Configure your function

 Next, you'll need to set environment variables in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created.

-If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)), your settings will already be configured.
+If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) the setting will already be configured.

-To set up the environment variable, you will need the Azure Digital Twins instance's **_host name_** from when you set up your instance.
-If you need to gather this value again, use [these instructions](how-to-set-up-instance-portal.md#verify-success-and-collect-important-values) from the setup article for finding them in the [Azure portal](https://portal.azure.com).

 Add the setting with this command: